 One of my favorite quotes is: “Life is a succession of moments.
 To live each one is to succeed.”
 (Corita Kent)

 Make sure that every day is quality.
 You do not have to be “well-off” to have a quality life.
 You simply need to take the time to do things purposefully.
-Make sure that what you do has meaning to you, that it fulfills some core value, otherwise re-consider doing it.
+Make sure that what you do has meaning to you, and that it fulfills some core value, otherwise re-consider doing it.
 This does not mean being selfish; however, taking care of yourself allows you to take care of others as well.

-Bottom line, be cognizant of what you do in life, make sure to have quality experiences rather than a whole bunch of half-hearted ones.
+Bottom line, be cognizant of what you do in life and make sure to have quality experiences rather than a whole bunch of half-hearted ones.
 Make sure you surround yourself with good people, let the bad ones go.

 Okay, getting off my soapbox…off to eat my bonbons!

 How about you?
 Do you believe in quality over quantity?
 Do you buy into the French lifestyle?
 Is there another culture's lifestyle that you admire?
 Do share!

 Like it?
 PIN it!